tobeyadr/mailhawk/readme.txt

 == Changelog ==

+= 1.0.15 (2021-01-04) =
+* TWEAKED use URL params instead of POST VAR for connect process.
+* TWEAKED use updated PHPMailer Lib from WP 5.5 instead of included one.

 = 1.0.14 (2020-12-16) =
 * TWEAKED DNS record now always show in lower case.
 * FIXED jQuery deprecation warnings.